Overview: Challenging Options

 There are two programs to serve students in the elementary schools: Learning Enrichment Achievement Program (LEAP) and the Highly Capable self-contained classrooms.

-Learning Enrichment Achievement Program (LEAP) -
+Learning Enrichment Achievement Program (LEAP)

-• First Grade -the screener is administered to all first grade students.
-There is no referral required.
-It is used to identify students who might qualify for LEAP in the second half of the school year and/or for recommendation to take the full battery of tests for Highly Capable identification.
-Identified LEAP students must submit a Highly Capable Referral Form in order to also participate in Highly Capable testing.
-The Highly Capable referral process is separate from the LEAP Program.
+First grade: the screener is administered to all students in October; there is no referral required.
+Results are sent to families in November.
+The screener is used to identify students who might qualify for LEAP in the second half of the school year and/or for recommendations to refer students to take the full battery of tests for Highly Capable identification.
+The full battery of Highly Capable tests require a separate referral from parents/guardians/teachers/community member.
+Regardless of who makes the referral, the parent/guardian must sign the consent form for testing by the posted deadline.

 Highly Capable Program